home-assistant/home-assistant.io/source/_integrations/fronius.markdown

   - sensor
 ---

-The `fronius` sensor polls a [Fronius](https://www.fronius.com/) solar inverter, battery system or smart meter and present the values as sensors in Home Assistant.
+The `fronius` sensor polls a [Fronius](https://www.fronius.com/) solar inverter, battery system or smart meter and presents the values as sensors in Home Assistant.
+Data is gathered directly through the system's datamanager card connected to your local network, this integration doesn't access the cloud.
+You will need to either set a static IP or assign a static DHCP lease, or alternatively access it through the local DNS name if your network is properly configured.

 ## Configuration